 There are a lot of California employees out there who are required to be on-call or work on-call hours.
 What is an on-call employee?
 An on-call employee is a one who either stays on the employer’s premises during off hours and can called to work for an immediate reason or emergency, or one who does not stay on the employer’s premises, but will still be called in to on work during their off hours by the employer during their off hours for an immediate reason or emergency.
 Generally, employers are required to compensate employees while they are on-call.
-If you are required to remain on-call during off hours, and you may not be getting compensated, you should contact a wage and hour lawyer.
+If you are required to remain on-call during off hours, and you may not be getting compensated, you should contact an overtime lawyer.

 Mediola v.
 CPS Security Solutions, Inc., (2015) 60 Cal.4th 833